labhai/BrainGED/README.md

 # BrainGED

-This repository provides a Python implementation of BrainGED for comparing precomputed, signed, undirected functional-connectivity graphs.
+This repository provides a Python implementation of BrainGED.

 ## Installation